Home / Physics / Elastic Potential Energy

 The constant of proportionality is known as the spring constant.
 Its unit is Newton per meter or Nm-1.
 The deformation can be extension or compression.
 In either case, energy is stored.

 Spring energy is an example of elastic potential energy.
-The force vs. extension graph of spring is shown below.
+The force vs. extension graph of the spring is shown below.
 The graph is linear.
 The area under the graph gives the work done in stretching the spring.
 Since work is done at the expense of energy, this area also gives elastic potential energy.

 How to Find Elastic Potential Energy